Katyusha-le/TuanLe_Bayes-DSS-A-Clinical-Decision-Support-Module-for-Comparing-Treatment-Policies-/README.md

 | **HER2+** | 0.825 | 0.175 | 0.00380 | 0.00304 | 0.60 | 0.125 |
 | **Triple-Negative** | 0.60 | 0.40 | 0.00550 | 0.00440 | 0.55 | 0.085 |

-*(Note: The simulation engine automatically converts the per-cycle drug efficacy constants into daily kill fractions based on the user's selected cycle length $D$)*
+*(Note: The simulation engine automatically converts the per-cycle drug efficacy constants into daily kill fractions based on the user's selected cycle length D)*

 *   **Treatment Cycle Length ($D$):** Set to 21 days by default, mapping to standard neoadjuvant regimens evaluated in clinical practice (Keam et al., 2017).
 *   **Toxicity Penalty Weight ($\lambda$):** Represents the "Disutility of Treatment".
 Instead of using a single fixed number, the model sweeps across a range of $\lambda$ values (e.g., 0.01 to 1.0) to perform **Decision Curve Analysis (DCA)**.
 A low $\lambda$ (e.g., 0.05) mimics mild side effects or a highly resilient patient, while a high $\lambda$ (>0.15) mimics severe Grade 3 toxicity (Peasgood et al., 2010; Lloyd et al., 2006).